kgbvax/wolfmqttbridge/README.md

 This works with my Wolf CFS20 and a Wolflink Pro, everything else _may_ work or not.

-Update rate is hard-wired to 20 seconds (which I hope is acceptable since the Wolf-Smartset polls data every 10 seconds)
+Update rate defaults to 20 seconds (which I hope is acceptable since the Wolf-Smartset polls data every 10 seconds)
 ## What works
 * Talk to Wolf-Smartset.com portal (re-engineered API, if there is a spec for this)
 * Emit auto-confguration MQTT messages for home-assistant